raprocks/raprocks.github.io/_posts/2020-05-13-lets-begin.md

 last_modified_at: 2019-05-14
 ---

-So You want to learn coding but don't know where to start. and above all of this you are in a bigger problem, You dont have a personal computer to code on. **Dont Worry** is what i will say to you.
+So You want to learn coding, but don't know where to start.
+And above all of this you are in a bigger problem, You don't have a personal computer to code on. **Dont Worry** is what I will say to you.
 Until you got your Ambition to do something you can do it in any Conditions possible.
-Today i will introduce to you a very important tool for Android devices that i use on daily basis.
-Infact this whole site and even this post is being written on the tool itself on my Android Device.
+Today I will introduce to you a very important tool for Android devices that I use on a daily basis.
+In fact, this whole site and even this post are being written on the tool itself on my Android Device.
 <figure>
 	<img src="/assets/images/lets-begin1.jpg" alt="termux-lets-begin">
 	<figcaption> screenshot taken while i was constructing this post</figcaption>
 </figure>

-Even i Dont have a PC myself(don't know when you reading this though. check [about](/about)), So primarily i am working on my mobile.
-Obvioulsy i have to compensate some things. like i dont get to use a fully fledged IDE for coding and stuff **But** my phone does the things.
-so to give you an overview what we are going to do, as you read and follow along, is make your phone into a workable setup for basic functions like for a beginner friendly tasks.
+Even I Don't have a PC myself (don't know when you are reading this though.
+Check [about] (/about)), So, primarily I am working on my mobile.
+Obviously I have to compensate, some things.
+Like I don't get to use a fully fledged IDE for coding and stuff **But** my phone does the things.
+So to give you an overview what we are going to do, as you read and follow along, is make your phone into a workable setup for basic functions like for a beginner friendly tasks.

 # Termux
 **Termux** is a **Terminal Emulator** and **Linux Environment**.
 As per the description on Google Play Store